There have been some interesting comments on my Proverbs 31 woman post.

 Why would a woman want her husband to lead?
-The easy answer is “God made them that way” but let us go deeper.
-I think any wise person understands that just because a feeling, thought, or desire is strong does not make it right.
-We all make mistakes, but the more wise counsel we have the fewer mistakes we make.
+The easy answer is “God made them that way” but let’s go deeper.
+I think any wise person understands just because a feeling, thought, or desire is strong does not make it right.
+We all make mistakes, but the more wise counsel we have, the fewer mistakes we make.
 A strong woman wants and needs a strong man who will give her a safe place from which to do what she does.
-(As an aside, some we think of as “strong women” are not – they are scared and desperate, and that makes them aggressive and harmful.
+(As an aside, some who are perceived think as “strong women” are not – they are scared and desperate, and that makes them aggressive and harmful.
 Men can be the same way.)

 Why would a man choose not to lead?

-- The world has told us that men are mean, manipulative, abusive, and so on.
-A man may think if he just sits back and lets life happen around him, he cannot be accused of these things.
-Of course, many men who do this still are blamed.
-Regardless they are ignoring something God told them to do.
+- The world has told us men are mean, manipulative, abusive, and so on.
+A man may think if he just sits back and lets life happen around him, he can’t be accused of these things.
+Of course, many men do nothing and are still blamed.
+Regardless, they are ignoring something God told them to do.

 - A man may think, “What qualifies me to lead”?
-I actually think such a fear shows he is in the right place to lead, because if we does it in his own strength, we are going to make a mess of it.
-Id we turns to God, we will find amazing things happen.
+I actually think such a fear shows he is in the right place to lead, because if he does it in his own strength, he’s going to make a mess of it.
+If we turns to God, we’ll find amazing things happen.

 - Some men say trying to lead would result in their wife divorcing them.
 While this is probably true for a very few, I doubt it is common; especially if he leads as God intends.

 - The church has twin errors here.
-Some are teaching the worldview, while others promote a version of headship that is completely at odds with what the Bible teaches.
-Some men do not lead because the church teaches them not to, while others do not lead because the version of leading they have heard feels wrong or even abusive.
+Some are teaching the world-view, while others promote a version of headship that is completely at odds with what the Bible teaches.
+Some men don’t lead because the church teaches them not to, while others don’t lead because the version of leading they have heard feels wrong or even abusive.

-- Some men just do not care about much about anything.
+- Some men just don’t care much about anything.

-- Other men do not care enough about their wife to do what is right.
+- Other men don’t care enough about their wife to do what is right.

-God did not say men could be the head if they felt like it, or if their wife signed on.
+God didn’t say men could be the head if they felt like it, or if their wife signed on.
 God expects men to lead, regardless of how they or their wife feel about it.
 This is a “Just Do It” kind of thing!